cozycodegh/cordova-plugin-inapppurchases/README.md

     * you should be able to test without having to submit your app for review

 # Future Improvements<a id="future"></a><br>
-- [ ] add internal receipt checking for iOS
+- [ ] update to also include Storekit 2, in a couple years
-- [ ] update to also include Storekit 2
+- [ ] will not add internal receipt checking for iOS, mostly helpful for MMOs
 - [ ] support Windows apps
 - [x] tested working 2023 with Google Play Billing Library 5 for consumables, non-consumables, and subscriptions
 - [x] tested working 2023 with StoreKit for consumables, non-consumables, and subscriptions